 The US ELT Program is a joint endeavor of

-The goal of the US ELT Program is to complete both telescopes and to secure sufficient federal funding to make at least 25 percent of the observing time on GMT and TMT available for open access by the entire US community.
-This two-hemisphere ELT system would provide greater and more diverse research opportunities than could be achieved with a single telescope.
+These organizations plan to submit for peer-review proposals that seek a federal contribution to complete the telescopes and make at least 25 percent of the observing time available for open access for the whole US community.
+The two-hemisphere system would provide the US science community with greater and more diverse research opportunities than could be achieved with a single telescope.
 Any US scientist with a great idea could propose to use TMT and GMT observing time managed by NOIRLab.
 All data from GMT and TMT would be available from NOIRLab's archive.
 NOIRLab would provide an extensive suite of user services, documentation, and training to support the entire research lifecycle from submission of proposals to observations to data analysis.

 The US ELT Program is committed to enabling diversity within scientific collaborations.
 We seek to empower the best minds, no matter their gender, ethnicity, sexual orientation, or institutional affiliation.